1900–01 in English football: Events

 Stockport County played their first season in the football league.
 Blackpool also returned to the league, at the expenses of Loughborough and Luton Town.

 Despite a run of four victories at the start of the season, Aston Villa finished fourth from bottom.

+Liverpool won the First Division, while Preston North End and West Bromwich Albion were relegated to the Second Division.
+Grimsby Town won the Second Division, and were promoted to the First Division along with Small Heath.

-Tottenham Hotspur became the first and only non-League club to date, to win the FA Cup - winning 3-1 in a replay against Sheffield United of the First Division.
+Tottenham Hotspur became the first and only non-League club to date, to win the FA Cup.
+After a 2-2 draw, Tottenham won the 3-1 replay against Sheffield United of the First Division.